 - Practice time is not the time to learn new moves.
 Most Practice sessions are unsupervised, so it's unsafe to try anything new.

 - Please don't play the same song on repeat (over and over again!).
-If you're practicing a routine, please bring your own set of wireless headphones.
+If you're practising a routine, please bring your own set of wireless headphones.

 Catch up Classes

 If you miss a class, you are welcome to attend another class of the same tier (ie. price).
 This must be done in the same term, and this is subject to availability.